Mark Janas – Founder, Artistic Director & Host

-Through his work and studies at the New York University Hospital; Manhattan Eye, Ear, and Throat Hospital; and Lenox Hill Hospital, Dr. Bennett received intensive training in facial plastic surgery procedures, including face-lifting (rhytidectomy), rhinoplasty (nasal reshaping surgery), eyelid surgery (blepharoplasty), endoscopic brow-lifting, facial rejuvenation surgery, laser resurfacing, functional nasal surgery, endoscopic sinus surgery, neck liposuction, facial implants and injectables, otoplasty and others.
-He completed an internship at the General Surgery Department of the New York University School of Medicine in New YoCity.
+Dr. Bennett is a graduate of the prestigious Otolaryngology Surgery Program at the New York University School of Medicine in New York City.
+Through his work and studies at the New York University Hospital; Manhattan Eye, Ear, and Throat Hospital; and Lenox Hill Hospital, Dr. Bennett received intensive training in facial plastic and nasal surgery procedures, including rhinoplasty (nasal reshaping surgery), deviated nasal septum repair, functional nasal surgery, endoscopic sinus surgery, nasal polyp surgery, treatment of acute and chronic sinusitis surgery, and others.
+He completed additional rhinoplasty training at the Rousso Facial Plastic Surgery Clinic in Birmingham, Alabama, where he held a fellowship position in facial plastic and reconstructive surgery (sponsored by the American Academy of Facial Plastic and Reconstructive Surgery) He completed an internship at the General Surgery Department of the New York University School of Medicine in New YoCity.
 He received his medical doctorate from the Rochester School of Medicine in Rochester, New York.

 Father Jeffrey Hamblin, MD

-Raissa Katona Bennett – Board Member
+Raissa Katona Bennett – Advisory Board Member

 On Broadway, Raissa performed the role of “Christine Daae” in PHANTOM OF THE OPERA, and appeared in CHESS, as a benefit for the Actor’s Fund.
 Her First National Tour credits include: “Jellylorum/Griddlebone” and “Jennyanydots” in CATS, “Mother” in the National Theatre of the Deaf’s version of A CHILD’S CHRISTMAS IN WALES, and “Lizzie Phagan” in PARADE, where she worked with the original creative team of director Harold Prince, choreographer Patricia Birch, author Alfred Uhry, and composer Jason Robert Brown.